cascadiacollections/SModr-Windows/README.md

 * Fetches up-to-date list of Smodcast episodes
 * Plays audio in foregrund & background
 * Responds to keyboard media shortcuts for controlling media playback
-* Dynamic background of Smodcast blurred and dimmed cover photo

 ## Screenshots